ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-block-storage-healthstate}

-Volume health state defines whether a volume is performing as expected, given its status.
+Volume health state defines whether a volume is performing as expected, according to its status.
 Volume health can be OK, degraded, inapplicable, or faulted, depending on what is happening.
 For example, a degraded status is displayed when a volume is being restored from a snapshot and the volume is not yet fully restored.
 For more information about volume health states, see [{{site.data.keyword.block_storage_is_short}} volume health states](/docs/vpc?topic=vpc-block-storage-vpc-monitoring#block-storage-vpc-health-states).

 ## How secure is data in a {{site.data.keyword.block_storage_is_short}} volume?
 {: faq}